anronuay/MS3-task_wizard/README.md

 1. [Multi Device Website Mockup Generator:](https://techsini.com/multi-mockup/)
     - Multi device website mockup generator is a free online tool to test your responsive website on apple devices including Apple iMac, MacBook, iPad and iPhone.
 1. [Coolors:](https://coolors.co/)
-    - Generate or browse beautiful color combinations for your designs.
+    - Generate or browse beautiful colour combinations for your designs.
 1. [Lucidchart:](https://www.lucidchart.com/pages/)
     - Lucidchart is a web-based proprietary platform that allows users to collaborate on drawing, revising and sharing charts and diagrams.